 CETEST measures the stress levels and determines the global stress history that the piece will experience during its operational life.
-This history is used to estimate the risk of fatigue failure by means of the cumulative damage method, also known as Miner’s rule.
+This history is used to estimate the risk of fatigue failure by means of the cumulative damage method, also known as Miner’s and Goodman’s rules.
 This calculation involves comparing the measured stress levels against an S-N curve (in compliance with standards EN 1999-1-3, EN 1993-1-9 and ERRI B12/RP60).

 An on-track fatigue analysis provides information to complemented data obtained during static tests (e.g., identification of slightly damped modes associated with resonances).
 Real load scenarios created during this test can also be used to validate the design when the standards are too restrictive.